 pala munjalu recipe below

-- ½ cup of channa dal or toor dal
+- ½ cup channa dal or toor dal

 - ¼ tsp cardamom powder

-- 3 cups of fine rice flour (I used store bought, whatever you use it must be fine flour)
+- 3 cups rice flour fine (I used store bought, whatever you use it must be fine flour)

 - Oil for deep frying